 Crisis and insidious consequences

 All of this must change, and quickly.
 Bommasani and co say the academic community is well prepared to take on the challenge of the future AI identity crisis.
 It is ready because it brings together scholars from a wide range of disciplines that are not profit-driven.
-“Academia plays a crucial role in developing AI models that promote social benefits and mitigate the possible harms of their introduction.
-Universities can also contribute to the definition of standards by setting up ethical review committees and developing their own virtuous models ”.
+"Academia plays a crucial role in developing AI models that promote social benefits and mitigate the possible harms of their introduction.
+Universities and universities can also help set standards by establishing ethics review committees and developing their own virtuous models."